WORKSHOP

 CONTENT

-The workshop aims to create an innovative vision and demonstrate its commitment to shaping the future of mobility in an urban context, considering the concept of driving based on the journey rather than the destination.
-Projects will be prospectively questioning what the technological and socio-cultural progresses are and how these will affect the evolution of the car and its intended use to provide an immersive travel experience.
-On the other hand, during the studies, proposing design as a method of inquiry and focusing on future transportation systems and programs in regards to the new mobile subculture will be discussed.
-One of the primary purposes of this workshop is to reflect on the multiple aspects of mobility as well as its symbolic and aesthetic content and open the way towards transdisciplinary studies that increasingly claim their place in the social and cultural dynamics of the contemporary world.
+The workshop aims to create an innovative vision and demonstrate its commitment to shaping the future of mobility in an urban context, emphasizing the concept of driving as an experience rooted in the journey rather than the destination.
+Projects will prospectively question technological and socio-cultural advancements and how these will influence the evolution of cars and their intended use to provide an immersive travel experience.
+Additionally, the workshop will explore design as a method of inquiry, focusing on future transportation systems and programs within the framework of a new mobile subculture.
+One of the primary objectives is to reflect on the multifaceted nature of mobility—its symbolic and aesthetic dimensions—and pave the way for transdisciplinary studies that are increasingly central to contemporary social and cultural dynamics.

-The workshop also investigates how the biotic relations between man and machine and the transformation of user interactions will allow people to reflect their senses, feelings, and patterns to create a more human-like context with the vehicles in the future.
-Parallel to the future studies, projects will focus on the analysis of contemporary transportation networks as habitats, artificial infrastructures, and organisms and embrace the interrelations and qualities of vehicles concerning their interactions with inhabitants.
-The process will explore a collaborative expression and synergistic scope together with emotional experiences and sensorial comprehensions to propose a deep reflection on new forms of future mobility, considering the problematics in rather complex ways in terms of transportation and global issues.
+The workshop also examines the biotic relationships between humans and machines, as well as the transformation of user interactions, enabling individuals to express their senses, emotions, and patterns within a more human-like context in future vehicles.
+In parallel with these explorations, projects will analyze contemporary transportation networks as habitats, artificial infrastructures, and organisms, considering their interrelations and interactions with inhabitants.
+The process encourages collaborative expression and synergy, incorporating emotional experiences and sensory insights to propose a profound reflection on emerging forms of mobility while addressing complex transportation and global challenges.

-The Art of Mobility is a sub-topic that aims to create a space for the students to generate their ideas about how mobility and movement relate to future mobility.
-Therefore, the preparatory models that students will ask to create intend to feature a right blend of agile and dynamic volumes and capture the essence of nature; furthermore, during the workshop, students will dissolve their artistry into one another at close range while exploring abstract landscapes and forms to excite.
+The Art of Mobility is a sub-topic within the workshop that aims to provide a creative space for students to generate ideas on how mobility and movement relate to the future of transportation.
+As part of this exploration, students will be asked to create preparatory models that strike a balance between agile and dynamic forms, capturing the essence of nature.
+Moreover, during the workshop, students will engage closely with one another, dissolving their individual artistry into collective creativity while exploring abstract landscapes and forms designed to inspire.

-Students will be responsible for documenting and presenting the design process in the final proposal and facilitating different communication tools and methods where necessary.
+Students will be responsible for documenting and presenting the design process in their final proposals, utilizing diverse communication tools and methods as required.

 THE ART OF MOBILITY